Skip to main content

 The CHOETECH solar charger has only 1 USB port for charging smartphones or tablets.

-The solar panel is coated with nylon and thus waterproof.
-A special feature worth mentioning are 2 hooks located on the top of the charger.
-They allow - as with other solar chargers - an uncomplicated transport.
+The solar panel is coated with nylon and is therefore waterproof.
+A special feature is the 2 hooks on the top of the charger.
+As with other solar chargers, they enable easy transportation.

-The output power of CHOETECH solar charger is 2.1A.
+The output power of the CHOETECH solar charger is 2.1A.

 5. hiluckey solar charger with powerbank - cell phone solar charger

-The Hiluckey solar charger is a powerbank hermaphrodite.
+The solar charger from Hiluckey is a power bank hermaphrodite.

-Besides the classic solar charging function, it also has an integrated power bank.
-This means that the device also has an internal battery.
+In addition to the classic solar charging function, it also has an integrated power bank.
+In plain language, this means that the device also has an internal battery.

-Although this makes the device significantly heavier, the powerbank function offers a decisive advantage: You can leave the device charging in the sun and then charge the smartphone later - when you are no longer in the sun - from the integrated battery.
+Although this makes the device considerably heavier, the power bank function offers a decisive advantage: you can leave the device charging in the sun and then charge the smartphone later - when you are no longer in the sun - from the integrated battery.

 Per port (there are 2 USB ports), the Hiluckey solar charger with powerbank offers an output power of about 2A.